Myth III: The Wolf Age: Reception

 Although Myth III received generally positive reviews, it was viewed as inferior to both of the previous Myth games.
 It holds an aggregate score of 76 out of 100 on Metacritic, based on twelve reviews.
 It was a runner-up for The Electric Playgrounds 2001 "Best Strategy Game for PC" prize, but lost to Etherlords.

-IGN's Dan Adams scored the game 8.7 out of 10, giving it an "Editors' Choice" award.
+IGNs Dan Adams scored the game 8.7 out of 10, giving it an "Editors' Choice" award.
 He was impressed with the story and the 3D graphics, and praised MumboJumbo for retaining the core gameplay elements whilst also making improvements.
 He concluded: "Some unfortunate set backs, whether they were by design or bug dulled the experience a little bit, but not enough to hamper my enjoyment.
 Fans of the series shouldn't be disappointed by MumboJumbo's effort to follow in the mighty footsteps that Bungie left behind".

-GameSpot's Sam Parker scored it 8.4 out of 10: "Myth IIIs single-player game represents the best the Myth series has to offer".
+GameSpots Sam Parker scored it 8.4 out of 10: "Myth IIIs single-player game represents the best the Myth series has to offer".
 He praised the 3D graphics and the storyline, lauding the decision to make a prequel, but was critical of the absence of many advertised multiplayer features, the absence of Vengeance, and compatibility issues with Windows XP, expressing concern as to whether MumboJumbo and Take-Two would provide the same level of technical support that Bungie had for the first two games.
 He concluded: "Myth III isn't as well polished a game as its predecessors, but its strong single-player element and solid graphics make it a remarkable game in its own right".